Data-Engineering-Weekly/dataengineeringweekly/founder_story/Avora.md

 I believe there is a missing tactical layer in how data serves the strategic apex:

 1. At the strategic layer, we now have tools enabling self-serve metrics and curated analytical research.
 This is difficult to automate without the advent of AGI!
-It's the consultative work that really fulfils humans in a data team, and empowers them to impact their org.
+It's this consultative work that really fulfils humans in a data team, and empowers them to impact their org.

 2. At the tactical layer of the apex we have an opportunity to augment decisions that need to be made faster.
 These need human input, but with AI-powered context and monitoring.
 This is where [Avora](https://avora.com) fits in.